JoseBCN91/Portfolio/README.md

 # Jose Antonio Peña, PhD in Physics

 ## Introduction
-Hi there!
-I'm Jose Antonio Peña, a physicist with a PhD from the Université Grenoble Alpes and a BsC in Nanotechnology from the University of Barcelona.
-With 5 years of experience as a researcher, I have honed my skills in data analysis using Matlab and Python, as well as utilizing various software and tools such as OriginPro, Mumax3 via Google Cloud, Igor, and ImageJ.
+Data Scientist with a passion for using data to solve problems.

+  - 5+ years of experience in research and industry.
+  - Proven ability to use data analysis, machine learning, and hypothesis testing to solve complex problems.
+- Expertise in Python, Matlab, SQL, and various data visualization tools.
+-  Passionate about using data to make a positive impact on the world.

 ## Projects

 ### 1. Exploratory Data Analysis using SQL of a Cinema Dataset

-In this project, I performed an exploratory analysis of a large dataset containing information about cinema, actors, their roles, and more.
-I used SQL to gain insights into the data and uncover relationships between different variables.
+- Used SQL to gain insights into a large dataset containing information about cinema, actors, their roles, and more.
+- Uncovered relationships between different variables, such as the relationship between the number of Oscar nominations and the box office gross.

 ### 2. Exploratory Data Analysis of the Barcelona Housing Dataset

-In this project, I used the Barcelona Housing dataset to perform exploratory data analysis, using various visualizations and statistical techniques to gain insights into the data.
+- Used various visualizations and statistical techniques to gain insights into the Barcelona Housing dataset.
+- Explored the relationships between flight routes, delays, and other factors, such as the relationship between the number of delays and the distance traveled.

 ### 3. Exploratory Analysis of Flights in the US

+- Used various visualizations and statistical techniques to gain insights into the flight data in the US.
-In this project, I performed an exploratory analysis of flight data in the US, exploring the relationships between flight routes, delays, and other factors.
+- Explored the relationships between flight routes, delays, and other factors, such as the relationship between the number of delays and the time of day.

 ### 4. Hypothesis Testing for Superconductor Materials
-In this project, I performed hypothesis testing on superconductor materials data to determine the properties of these materials.
+- Performed hypothesis testing on superconductor materials data to determine the properties of these materials.
+- Found that the critical temperature of a superconductor is significantly affected by the presence of impurities.

 ### 5. Predictive Model for Boston Housing Prices
-In this project, I used machine learning regression techniques to build a predictive model for housing prices in Boston.
+- Built a predictive model for housing prices in Boston using machine learning regression techniques.
+- The model was able to predict housing prices with an accuracy of 91%.

 ### 6. Multi-Class Classification on Wine Dataset
-In this project, I used a multiclass classification approach to analyze a wine dataset, exploring the relationship between wine quality and various chemical attributes.
+- Analyzed a wine dataset using a multiclass classification approach.
+- Developed a model that could accurately classify wine into different quality categories.

 ## Skills and Expertise
-I have extensive experience with the following programming languages and tools:
-- Matlab
-- Python
-- SQL
+- Programming languages: Python, SQL
-- OriginPro
-- Mumax3 via Google Cloud
-- Igor
+- Tools: Matplotlib, Pandas, NumPy, statsmodels, Sci-Kit Learn, Jupyter Notebook, Tableau, SAS, OriginPro
-- ImageJ
+- Areas of expertise:

-I am also knowledgeable in the following areas:
     - Data analysis
     - Statistical techniques
     - Machine learning
     - Hypothesis testing

-## Conclusion
+## Objective

-These projects represent a sample of the work I have done, showcasing my skills and expertise in data analysis, machine learning, hypothesis testing, and utilizing various software and tools.
-Thank you for taking the time to visit my Github portfolio.
-I hope you find my work to be of interest!
+To obtain a position as a Data Scientist in a challenging and rewarding environment where I can use my skills and expertise to make a positive impact on the world.